-Prerequisite(s): Completion of RWR 100 with a "C" or better, or appropriate placement score
+Prerequisite(s): Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score

-HIS 201: AMERICAN HISTORY: DISCOVERY TO 1877
+\ HIS 201: AMERICAN HISTORY: DISCOVERY TO 1877

 This course is a survey of U.S. history from discovery to 1877.
 This course includes political, social, economic, and intellectual developments during this period.